-The national crisis cell (CC) prepares all decisions on protective actions for approval by the Government.
+At strategic level, the national crisis cell (CC) prepares all decisions on protective actions for approval by the Government.
 A member of the Government (typically the Minister of Interior) or a person designated by him presides over the national crisis center.

-The CC is composed of 12 regular members, heads of all directly concerned ministries and administrations.
+The High Commission for National Protection (HCPN) chairs the CC, which is composed of 12 regular members, heads of all directly concerned ministries and administrations.
 It can be extended to another 8 members, depending on the situation.
 The head of the Radiation Protection Department (radiation safety authority) is one of the regular members.
+A communication cell (CCI) and a radiological evaluation cell (CER) support the CC.